If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

 The Guitar Is Better than the Violin for Multitasking (Like Singing or Playing an Accompanying Instrument)

-It’s difficult to sing and play the violin at the same time.
+It isn’t easy to sing and play the violin simultaneously.

 Some musicians do it.